-- Served as a judge, commissioner, or other judicial officer for more than one year; - Served as a hearing officer or administrative law judge or equivalent position for a public entity for more than three years; - Served as an arbitrator and heard at least five arbitration proceedings that required hearing witnesses, examining evidence, and issuing a written decision; or - Served as a hearing officer or arbitrator for a binding rental dispute program, has held that position for more than two (2) years, and has issued written decisions in that position. - d.
-Completed a Mobile Home Rent Stabilization Ordinance (MHRSO) Training and Orientation Program presented by the City of Mountain View. - e.
-Not currently a member of a tenant or landlord advocacy group or trade organization. - f.
-Any individuals who own a property in Mountain View that could qualify as a rent-stabilized unit, including a Mobile Home Park or Mobile Home, are ineligible to be selected as a Hearing Officer. - 3.
+- c.
+Experience - Served as a judge, commissioner, or other judicial officer for more than one year; - Served as a hearing officer or administrative law judge or equivalent position for a public entity for more than three years; - Served as an arbitrator and heard at least five arbitration proceedings that required hearing witnesses, examining evidence, and issuing a written Decision; or - Served as a hearing officer or arbitrator for a binding rental dispute program, and has held that position for more than two years and has issued written Decisions in that position. - d.
+Completed a Community Stabilization and Fair Rent Act (CSFRA) Training and Orientation Program Presented by the City of Mountain View - e.
+Not Currently a Member of a Tenant or Landlord Advocacy Group or Trade Organization - f.
+Any individuals who own a property in Mountain View that could qualify as a rent stabilized unit are ineligible to be selected as a Hearing Officer - 3.
 Disqualification from Cases.
-A Hearing Officer shall disqualify themselves from hearing a case or can be disqualified by the Rental Housing Committee or its designee following the written request of one of the parties if: - a.
-The Hearing Officer knows or has reason to know the Hearing Officer has a financial interest affected by the determination or award; - b.
+A Hearing Officer shall disqualify himself or herself from Hearing a case, or can be disqualified by the Rental Housing Committee following the written request of one of the parties if: - a.
+The Hearing Officer knows or has reason to know he or she has a financial interest affected by the determination or award; - b.
 The Hearing Officer is related to one of the parties or their representatives to the third degree; - c.
-The Hearing Officer has been retained or employed by one of the parties within the past two (2) years or has given advice to one of the parties relative to the issues involved in the hearing; - d.
-It appears probable that the Hearing Officer, by reason of bias or prejudice, cannot provide a fair and impartial hearing; or - e.
-The Hearing Officer is a party to the hearing.
+The Hearing Officer has been retained or employed by one of the parties within the past two (2) years, or has given advice to one of the parties relative to the issues involved in the Hearing;

+- d.
+It appears probable that the Hearing Officer, by reason of bias or prejudice, cannot provide a fair and impartial Hearing; or - e.
+The Hearing Officer is a party to the Hearing.

-A Hearing Officer is not disqualified from hearing a case where one (1) or more of the parties have appeared before the Hearing Officer in an earlier hearing.
+A Hearing Officer is not disqualified from Hearing a case where one or more of the parties have appeared before the Hearing Officer in an earlier Hearing.
 The parties may waive their right to the disqualification of a Hearing Officer by a written statement accepting the Hearing Officer's services.

 - 4. Hearing Officer Authority.
 A Hearing Officer shall have the authority to: - a.
-Administer oaths and affirmations; - Cause the Rental Housing Committee to issue subpoenas for the attendance of persons to testify and to produce books, records, papers, and other material related to the issues raised in a Petition; - c.
-Cause inspections to be made of the property that is the subject of a Petition, in accordance with the procedures of Chapter 6, Section C.6; - d.
+Administer oaths and affirmations; - b.
+Cause the Rental Housing Committee to issue subpoenas for the attendance of persons to testify and to produce books, records, papers, and other material related to the issues raised in a Petition; - c.
+Cause inspections to be made of the property that is the subject of a Petition, in accordance with the procedures of Chapter 5, Section (C)(5); - d.
 Rule on offers of proof and receive relevant evidence; - e.
-Control the course of the hearing; - f.
+Control the course of the Hearing; - f.
 Rule on procedural requests; - g.
-Render decisions on Petitions; and - h.
-Take other action authorized by the rules and regulations adopted by the Rental Housing Committee. - 5.
-Review of Hearing Officers' Performance.
-The Rental Housing Committee or its designee will periodically review the performance of Hearing Officers or, if applicable, of a third-party service provider.
-In its sole discretion, the Rental Housing Committee or its designee will have the authority to execute or terminate agreements with Hearing Officers who are independent contractors and/or third-party service providers.
-The Rental Housing Committee or its designee will also provide training for Hearing Officers.
+Render Decisions on Petitions; and - h.
+Take other action authorized by the rules and regulations adopted by the Rental Housing Committee.

+5. Review of Hearing Officers' Performance.
+The Rental Housing Committee will periodically review the performance of Hearing Officers or, if applicable, of a third-party service provider.
+In its sole discretion, the Rental Housing Committee will have authority to execute or terminate agreements with Hearing Officers who are independent contractors and/or third-party service providers.
+The Rental Housing Committee will also provide training for Hearing Officers.